 Avoid single use carrier bags

 Keep cloth bags in your car, store them in a visible position in your house and always remember to take them with you when you head out.

 Purchase a reusable water bottle

-Most plastic bottles are unsuitable for multiple-use: they leach toxic by-products and harbour bacteria.
-Choose BPA-free bottles or glass jars when hydrating with a plumbed-in water cooler in your home or office.
+Most plastic bottles are unsuitable for multiple-use: they leach toxic by-products and harbor bacteria.
+Choose BPA-free bottles, reuse old glass jars and stay hydrated with an office water dispenser for your work or home.